jundalisay/spblist/content/en/research/sarkar/sociology/part-07-materialism.md

 ---

+{{< n n="Sarkar cites eduation and morality as being essential in a democracy.
+Morality is made worse by urban living where people are crammed in small spaces. ">}}

 Social advancement is the triadic blending of thesis, antithesis and synthesis.

 When a particular theory or thesis loses its competence and power to effect the collective welfare, an antithesis is created against the prevalent theory.